Our Cornerstone: Summer Program

 school sophomores and juniors in nine different arts disciplines:

-Architecture + Design, Creative Writing, Dance, Drama, Film +
+Creative Writing, Dance, Design (formerly known as Architecture + Design), Drama, Film +

 Photography, Instrumental Music, Musical Theatre, Visual Art and Vocal

 GSA is an arts education program of The Kentucky Center for the Performing Arts.
 GSA is offered at no cost to the student, and is made available through funding from the state, as well as private fundraising.
-The value of GSA is $3,800 per student.
+The value of GSA is over $4,000 per student.

 GSA has served all 120 counties in the Commonwealth through the